-He is past director of the UH Writing Mentors and current director of the Mānoa Writing Program.
+He is past director of the UH Writing Mentors and past director of the Mānoa Writing Program.
 He also coordinates Sustainable Composition I—sections of English 100 organized around themes of sustainability.
 Current research projects include posthumanism and technical communication, professional writing and performance, and place-based writing theory applied across the curriculum.

 Mondays, Wednesdays, and Fridays, 10:30-11:00 a.m., and by appointment via e-mail.